 Water restrictions are now in place, limiting residents to 87 liters per person per day, but this might not be enough to avert a crisis.

-The US government has advised that it has received information that terror groups plan to attack places where US citizens gather such as shopping centres and malls in Johannesburg and Cape Town.
+The US government has advised that it has received information that terror groups plan to attack places where US citizens gather such as shopping centers and malls in Johannesburg and Cape Town.

 The US warning says the threat is "near-term" and linked it to the worldwide call by ISIS for its followers to carry out attacks during the month of Ramadan.